fulldivegames/sm64coopdx-VR-Physics-based/README.md

 </p>

 > [!WARNING]
-> This is an active, experimental fan project.
+> COOP NOT CURRENTLY WORKING ON STANDALONE!
+This is an active, experimental fan project.
 The standalone edition has been tested on **Meta Quest 3 only**.
 It has **not been tested on Quest 2 at all**, and neither edition has been tested across every level, multiplayer situation, ROM hack, or mod combination.
 Occasional crashes or issues might occur.

 This repository contains the standalone Android/Quest port of [sm64coopdx-VR (Physics-based)](https://github.com/fulldivegames/sm64coopdx-VR), derived from [SM64 Co-Op DX](https://github.com/coop-deluxe/sm64coopdx).
 It runs the game natively on the headset through OpenXR and OpenGL ES while retaining the original project's multiplayer foundation, Lua/mod support where compatible, first- and third-person cameras, tracked hands, and physical VR interactions.
 There are videos on my YouTube channel: https://www.youtube.com/@fulldivegames667 that show off the mod.